developmentseed/espa-surface-reflectance/lasrc/README.md

 4. Released the FORTRAN code which processes the VIIRS auxiliary products.
 5. Updated the scripts to set the logging level based on the ESPA_LOG_LEVEL environment variable.
+6. Changed the LAADS script to download MODIS Collection 6.1 vs. Collection 6 products, since Collection 6 is no longer available.
+7. Turned off the progress meter for the wget calls so it doesn't blow up the log files.